gvwilson/sdxpy/src/viewer/index.md

 [% inc file="use_window.py" keep="main" %]

 Notice that `main` creates the window object.
-We can't create it earlier and pass it in as we do with `lines` because the [%i "constructor" %] for `Window` needs the screen object, which doesn't exist until `curses.wrapper` calls `main`.
+We can't create it earlier and pass it into `main` as we do with `lines` because the [%i "constructor" %] for `Window` needs the screen object, which doesn't exist until `curses.wrapper` calls `main`.
-This is an example of [%g delayed_construction "delayed construction" %], and is going to constrain the rest of our design.
+This is an example of [%g delayed_construction "delayed construction" %], and is going to constrain the rest of our design
+([%f viewer-delayed %]).

+[% figure
+   slug="viewer-delayed"
+   img="delayed.svg"
+   alt="Delayed construction"
+   caption="Order of operations in delayed construction"
+%]

 Nothing says we have to make our window exactly the same size as the terminal that is displaying it.